History of Godello

 Usually, Godello is fermented in stainless steel vats to avoid messing with that fruit and mineral combination.
 But it does sometimes get aged in wooden barrels, which can give it a slightly nutty or toasted flavour and can make it quite similar to a Chardonnay.

-Because of that combination of flavours, it goes really well with shellfish, but the fact that it has more body and more complex characteristics means it also works with stronger flavours like octopus with paprika or anchovies and it’s a great accompaniment to cheeses.
+Because of that combination of flavours, Godello wines go really well with shellfish, but the fact that they have more body and more complex characteristics means they also work with stronger flavours like octopus with paprika or anchovies and it’s a great accompaniment to cheeses.